Premier Family Law Attorneys

 • Establishing parentage to obtain child support

-• Defending oneself against unwarranted claims for child support
+• Defending against unwarranted child support claims

-• Seeking to prove parentage to establish parental rights
+• Proving parentage to secure parental rights

 Our understanding of the Uniform Parentage Act and other state and federal laws allows us to provide strong representation to discover a child's parents.